The Canal Confluence

 A desperate last stand

-Barge passing through electrified Fish Dispersal Barrier, in the Sanitary and Ship Canal off Romeo Rd.
+Barge passing through electrified Fish Dispersal Barrier, off Romeo Rd.

-Barge passing through electrified Fish Dispersal Barrier in the Sanitary and Ship Canal, off Romeo Rd. in Romeoville.
+Barge passing through electrified Fish Dispersal Barrier, off Romeo Rd.

 The thing about canals is that they facilitate all kinds of marine traffic, not just boats.
 Because the Des Plaines connects to the Illinois River, which in turn connects to the Mississippi, it has always been a route for marine life to get into the Des Plaines, and certain species are undoubtedly present who originally came upstream from the Mississippi.
 But a similar egress to Lake Michigan did not exist until the completion of the San Ship Canal.
 Between the San Ship Canal, the Erie Canal (both from roughly the same era), and the St. Lawrence Seaway, the Great Lakes were subjected to a largely invisible yet profound foreign invasion.